JTermens/APA-Project-Networks/README.md

 ## Getting Started
+The code is divided in 3 sections: the main program, a library and a collection of tests.
+The main script is the file `main.py`; it executes the implemented functions and structures to perform a k-nearest neighbour search based on the co-expression matrix.
+It uses the library `networktools.py`, that contains the collection of classes and functions developed during the project (i.e. function to build a K-d tree, the Community instance with the distance function, and the Tree instance with its group function).
+Take a look at the tests and profiling section below to get more information about the tests.
 !!
 Here we should say that the objects are in one file named 'X', the functions in the file named '', the main here.

 !! mention also the coverage folder that will be generated for the tests!!!

 ### Prerequisites

 There are some Python 3 libraries that you will need to install before running our code.